Add event to calendar

 Frequently Asked Questions

-The event will remain open 24/7 until January 31, 2026.
+The event will remain open 24/7 until January 31, 2027.
 You can attend whenever it is convenient until the end of January to view the on-demand sessions.

-DISCLAIMER: As a participant at this ihybrid conference, you acknowledge and agree that Wounds Canada does not endorse the information, products or services shared by presenters and sponsors.
+DISCLAIMER: As a participant at this hybrid conference, you acknowledge and agree that Wounds Canada does not endorse the information, products or services shared by presenters and sponsors.
 Health-care recommendations are strictly for discussion purposes and individuals should seek consultation with their respective health-care professionals.
 Wounds Canada has the right to make changes to the agenda, presenters, and schedules without further notice.